cadenai/byodr/docs/operator_manual.md

 ---

 ## Certificates
-The W3C-community decide recently that Game-pads are only available within the secure-context(https) There are no official certificates for private IP-no as used within the ZeroTier VPN's.
+The W3C-community decide recently that Game-pads are only available within the secure-context(https).
+There are no official certificates for private IP-no as used within the ZeroTier VPN's.
 MWLC made self-signed certificates available via the webserver on the robot.
 To use the certificate you have:
 - Get the certificate
 - Install and trust it

 ###Get the certificate
 Assure your Robot is available in the ZeroTier network.
-In th Mac-environment the following steps are taken:
+With Firefox, in the Mac-environment, the following steps are taken:
 Click the HTTPS-lock-icon before the URL.

 ![](img/controller/cert_20lockiconclicked.jpg)